Ryan Tannehill Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Matchup vs. Indianapolis

-- In six matchups against the Colts, Tannehill averaged 158.5 passing yards per game, 85.0 yards below his over/under for Sunday.
+- In six matchups against the Colts, Tannehill averaged 158.5 passing yards per game, 82.0 yards fewer than his over/under in Sunday's game.

-- Tannehill threw a touchdown pass five times and multiple TDS three times over three of those contests against the Colts.
+- Tannehill threw a touchdown pass five times and multiple TDs in three of those outings against the Colts.

 - Note: Tannehill's stats vs. Colts date back to 2016.

-- The 256.3 yards per game the Colts are allowing through the air makes them the NFL's 13th-ranked pass defense.
+- The 256.3 yards per game the Colts are conceding through the air makes them the NFL's 13th-ranked pass defense.

 - The Colts have given up 16 touchdowns through the air (2.3 per game).
 They are 30th in the league in that category.